ICOS-Carbon-Portal/jupyter/how_to.md

 - group administrator (responsible for scientific aspect & group administration)
 - contact details for technical support

-The group manager is responsible for managing the group and contacting the ICOS CP Jupyter Team for requests of a technical nature (e.g. creating Jupyter accounts for new members of the group, uploading a new standard version of a notebook to *Store*, etc.).
+The group administrator is responsible for managing the group and contacting the ICOS CP Jupyter Team for requests of a technical nature (e.g. creating Jupyter accounts for new members of the group, uploading a new standard version of a notebook to *Store*, etc.).

 If you have worked with ICOS CP before, you will see one directory with notebooks running on Python 2.7 from a previous ICOS CP Jupyter Hub instance.
 The name of this directory is *jupyter*.